madelson/DistributedLock/src/DistributedLock.MongoDB/README.md

 ### Custom Collection Name

-By default, locks are stored in a collection named `"DistributedLocks"`.
+By default, locks are stored in a collection named `"distributed.locks"`.
 You can specify a custom collection name:

 ```csharp
 // Direct lock creation with custom collection